hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 - the Play Framework as containerless Web framework
 - Scala as implementation language
 - Slick as persistence layer
+- an H2 database to persist the entities
-- Currently no client authentication to access performers or recordings
+- Currently no client authentication to access Performers and Recordings
 - Currently no client roles with different access priviledges

 In the current stage the App doesn't implement any security features.